GReturn/philippines-equake-locator-3d/README.md

 ## Details

 Made with TS, React, Vite.
 Map is provided by Mapbox GL.
 High-perf rendering is done by `deck.gl`.
+Inspired from [japan-eq-locator](https://github.com/nagix/japan-eq-locator)

 The historical earthquake data used in this project is sourced from the official public records of the **[Philippine Institute of Volcanology and Seismology (PHIVOLCS)](https://www.phivolcs.dost.gov.ph/)**